 to quantification and need to be determined on a real-time basis.
 In other

-words, continually examining why you are successful at sales.
+words, continually examining why you are successful at sales in your competitive environment.
 This diagnosis

 is seldom undertaken and even top sales people are often 'unconscious